 At this year's Gone to Texas, we'll be showcasing videos produced by incoming students.
-You are invited to create a video and enter it in the fourth annual GTT video contest.
+You are invited to create a video and enter it in the fifth annual GTT video contest.
+Prizes will be awarded.

 Third Prize - University Co-op gift certificate ($100)

-A distinguished panel of students, faculty and alumni will select the top five submissions based on their creativity, uniqueness, entertainment value and message.
+A distinguished panel of students, faculty, alumn iand industry experts will select the top three submissions based on their creativity, message, quality, uniqueness and entertainment value.

 |Panel of Judges